 LOCATION: Sioux Center, Iowa, a safe, friendly, progressive community of 7,000 located about an hour’s drive from Sioux City, Iowa, and Sioux Falls, South Dakota, both of which offer major airline connections

-ATHLETICS: A member of the National Association of Intercollegiate Athletics (NAIA) and the Great Plains Athletic Conference (GPAC), Dordt College fields intercollegiate teams in men’s baseball, basketball, cross-country, football, golf, soccer, indoor track, and outdoor track and women’s basketball, cross-country, soccer, softball, golf, indoor track, and volleyball.
+ATHLETICS: A member of the National Association of Intercollegiate Athletics (NAIA) and the Great Plains Athletic Conference (GPAC), Dordt College fields intercollegiate teams in men’s baseball, basketball, cross-country, football, golf, soccer, indoor track, and outdoor track and women’s basketball, cross-country, dance, soccer, softball, golf, indoor track, and volleyball.
 Hockey and lacrosse are offered as intercollegiate club sports, and a variety of intramural sports are offered as well.